CottageLabs/oarr/README.md

 Send a replacement registry object to the registry.
 This will have the following effects:

 * If the third party does not have the right to access the registry, the request will be rejected
+* If there are no fields in the registry object (you have PUT an empty dictionary), the request will be rejected.
+To delete a record, use the DELETE API.
 * All fields in the object which are considered to be part of the registry will be completely replaced.
 This will not affect third-party specific aspects of the record, or statistics
 * The old version of the record will be stored